komodoooo/Arb-tool/README.md

 # Getting started

-After installing ruby ​​run _Setup.sh_ which will install the necessary dependencies.
+After installing ruby ​​run _setup.sh_ which will install the necessary dependencies.
 After that, it will start arb for the first time. for more detailed information, type _`help`_
 It will give you the following output:
 ARB Sitescreener commands: